tcroche/Side-Project/Polymer_Project/DEVLOG.md

 ## 2026-08-12 - Day 2 build: the seeded-bug benchmark

 **16 cases in `bench/cases/`, one category more than the spec.** 8 trapped (9
-seeded catalogue leaks — R1, R2, R3, R5, R8, R9, R10, plus one double), 5
+seeded catalogue leaks, R1, R2, R3, R5, R8, R9, R10, plus one double), 5
-clean controls, 2 semantic leaks no syntactic rule can express, and 1 **dependent** case — a category that did not exist when the benchmark was specified, created by the strategy_trend episode: a signal-only file whose causality hinges on an unseen caller, where the correct answer is a *question* at "review" naming the external convention.
+clean controls, 2 semantic leaks no syntactic rule can express, and 1 **dependent** case, a category that did not exist when the benchmark was specified, created by the strategy_trend episode: a signal-only file whose causality hinges on an unseen caller, where the correct answer is a *question* at "review" naming the external convention.
 Not a verdict, and not silence.